ModelEarth/community/info/rstudio/README.md

 https://www.census.gov/cgi-bin/geo/shapefiles/index.php

 - File Type: shapefile <br>
-Packages required to process shp data: Arcpy, shapefile (python), sf, sp (R)
+Packages required to process shp data: arcpy, shapefile (python), sf, sp (R)

+(Note: ExtractCountyCenter.R is not executable from your local machine because the shapefile (100MB+) is not in this folder)